 For a full analysis of the ISIS-K attack on a Tajik mining operation, read our case study on the November 26th gold mine attack.

-8. For NGO and Humanitarian Teams
+8. What Do NGO and Humanitarian Teams Need to Know?

 Tajikistan hosts operations from UNDP, UNICEF, the Aga Khan Foundation, ACTED, and dozens of smaller organizations focused on food security, education, and disaster response.
 NGOs face specific operational constraints: